Grayson Perry: Personal life

+Politics

-Perry is a supporter of the Labour Party, and has designed works of art to raise funds for the party.
+Perry is a supporter of the Labour Party and has designed works of art to raise funds for the party.
 In September 2015, Perry endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 Perry said he would back Corbyn as he was "doing something interesting for the political debate."
 He added: "I think he's gold."
-In October 2016, he said that Jeremy Corbyn had "no chance of winning an election".
+In October 2016, he said that Corbyn had "no chance of winning an election".
+In 2024 The Guardian reported that Perry had donated £180,000 to the party.

 Cross-dressing

 From an early age he liked to dress in stereotypically women's clothes and in his teens realised that he was a transvestite.
-At the age of 15 he moved in with his father's family in Chelmsford, where he began to go out dressed as a woman.
-When he was discovered by his father he said he would stop but his stepmother told everyone about it and a few months later threw him out.
+At the age of 15, he moved in with his father's family in Chelmsford, where he began to go out dressed as a woman.
+When he was discovered by his father, he said he would stop but his stepmother told everyone about it, and a few months later, threw him out.
 He returned to his mother and stepfather at Great Bardfield in Essex.

 Perry frequently appears in public dressed as a woman, and he has described his female alter-ego, "Claire", variously as "a 19th century reforming matriarch, a middle-England protester for No More Art, an aero-model-maker, or an Eastern European Freedom Fighter", and "a fortysomething woman living in a Barratt home, the kind of woman who eats ready meals and can just about sew on a button".
-In his work Perry includes pictures of himself in stereotypically women's clothes: for example Mother of All Battles (1996) is a photograph of Claire holding a gun and wearing a dress, in ethnic eastern European style, embroidered with images of war, exhibited at his 2002 Guerrilla Tactics show.
+In his work, Perry includes pictures of himself in stereotypically women's clothes: for example, Mother of All Battles (1996) is a photograph of Claire holding a gun and wearing a dress, in ethnic Eastern European style, embroidered with images of war, exhibited at his 2002 Guerrilla Tactics show.
 One critic has called Perry "The social critic from hell".

-Perry has designed many of Claire's outfits himself.
-Also, fashion students at Central Saint Martins art college in London take part in an annual competition to design new dresses for Claire.
+Perry has designed many of Claire's outfits but fashion students at Central Saint Martins Art College in London take part in an annual competition to design new dresses for Claire.
 An exhibition, Making Himself Claire: Grayson Perry's Dresses, was held at the Walker Art Gallery in Liverpool, from November 2017 to February 2018.

 Work

 As well as pottery, Perry has worked in printmaking, drawing, embroidery and other textile work, film and performance.
 He has written a graphic novel, Cycle of Violence.
+Perry often works with media such as ceramics and weaving, which are traditionally considered to be lower down the hierarchy of arts than sculpture and painting.